-clinical divisions had been undertaken.
-The Trust had appointed Steve Livesey to the position of Associate Medical Dircetor for

-(cardiac surgery and this had already led to significant improvements in the service and a focused review of clinical governance across the Trust is currently being undertaken by the new Chief Medical Officer, with the support of NHS Improvement, to ensure that we have the right structures, systems and processes in place to identify issues at an early stage and learn from these.
-The Chairman stated that where the review identified that changes needed to be made, those changes would be implemented at pace.
-Another member of the public asked whether deaths in radiology related to contrast.
-The CMO advised that he would respond to this question outside of the meeting as he did not have the relevant information to hand.

-6.2 Any new risks or issues identified

-- There were no new risks or issues to note.

-6.3 Any Other Business

-1 No other business was identified.

-CLOSING G ADMINISTRATION

-6.4 I Reflection on meeting
+6.4 Reflection on meeting

-r E E E E E E E E E E E E E E E E E E E The Chairman invited Sarah Wilton, Non-Executive Director to lead reflections on the meeting.
+The Chairman invited Sarah Wilton, Non-Executive Director to lead reflections on the meeting.
 Sarah Wilton commended the quality of the Board papers received and that they had been received in good time.
 She asked to know where all the points raised from Board visits were recorded and emphasised the importance to staff of deomstrating that matters raised were acted on.
 She commented that while there had been good discussions, the Board also needed to reflect on whether it was focusing on the same issues at each meeting without moving those issues forward.
 The CEO noted the need to strike a balance between the role of the Board seeking assurance, maintaining strategic oversight and developing organisational culture.
-Ann Beasley commented that while there undoubtedly remain significant challenges for the Board to address, it was also important to take stock and reflect on the improvements made to date; the Board should celebrate these.
+Ann Beasley commented that while there undoubtedly remain significant challenges for the Board to address, it was also important to take stock and reflect on the improvements made to date: the Board should celebrate these.
 Sir Norman observed that few of the staff he had spoken to that morning knew what was discussed at Board and asked what more could be done to promote the Board's visibility.
 The CEO explained that updates from the Board were communicated via her weekly newsletter to staff.
 The Trust's monthly senior leaders meeting also had a dedicated slot for updating managers at Band 8 upwards on the outcomes of Board meetings, and it was expected that the issues discussed were cascaded to staff at team meetings.
-In response to Sarah Wilton's question regardinging Board visit actions, te DCA advised that it had been agreed in the past that actions for Board walkabouts are logged by the Trust's annual report, the preparation of which would shortly get underway, provided an opportunity to highlight areas of progress and improvement across the Trust, though it was key that this was discessed that the Trust's annual report, the preparation of which would shortly get underway, provided an opportunity to highlight areas of progress and improvement across the Trust, though it was key that this was
+In response to Sarah Wilton's question regardinging Board visit actions, te DCA advised that it had been agreed in the past that actions for Board walkabouts are logged by the Trust Secretariat team and a report would be presented on a quarterly basis, with the next report due in February 2019.
+The DCA also stated that the Trust's annual report, the preparation of which would shortly get underway, provided an opportunity to highlight areas of progress and improvement across the Trust, though it was key that this was disseminated through a variety of channels and his team were looking at this.